The Rare And Extraordinary Bloom Of The Corpse Flower At CSU

 – Time your visit carefully.
 The corpse flower only blooms for 24 to 48 hours, so it’s crucial to visit during its peak.
 Call ahead or check the university website for bloom updates.

-See also Witness Colorado's Rare Bloom: Unveiling The Majestic Corpse Flower
+See also Witness The Magnificent Corpse Flower Bloom At Colorado State University

 – Prepare for the odor.
 The corpse flower’s smell is intense, so be prepared for a pungent experience.
 If you’re sensitive to strong odors, bring a mask or scarf to cover your nose and mouth.